 Fill out the eComment form and click the Authorized button.

-After you submit an eComment request, you will receive an email from FERC.gov with a link to the comment system.
+After submission, you should receive an email from FERC.gov with a link to the comment system.
 Make sure your email provider does not block emails from FERC.gov or check your spam folder.

 Step 4: